Struggling with Focus? Here’s Help

 In my life, I try to avoid politics, political Facebook posts, “the news”, and anything that is going to get my blood pressure going.
 I don’t always succeed at keeping it out of my line of focus, but I attempt to.

-Getting fired up about something is only good if you are able to do something about it other than grind your teeth and stress out.
+Getting fired up about something is only good if you can do something about it other than grind your teeth and stress out.

-The media, political blogs, and even political parties (and politicians) themselves, on both sides of the political spectrum, market fear to stay in business, get donations (or page views), and make their money.
+The media, political blogs, and even political parties (and politicians) themselves, on both sides of the political spectrum, market fear for staying in business, get donations (or page views), and make their money.

-The political machines are selling fear and division like never before.
+The political machines are selling fear and division like never.
 Don’t buy what they are selling, for the sake of your sanity and energy levels.

 Day by Day, Step by Step, Bite by Bite

-When we were trying to get out of debt, a friend told us you get out of debt the same way you eat an elephant: one bite at a time.
+When we focused on paying off debt, a friend told us you do this the same way you eat an elephant: one bite at a time.

-If you measure success by how fast you achieve your goals, versus how faithful you are to make progress in the right direction, you’re going to be discouraged.
+If you measure success by how fast you achieve your goals, versus how faithful you are to make progress in the right direction, your progress might discourage you.

-I have a hard time biting off more than I can chew, so to speak, then get frustrated when I can’t accomplish things on the impossibly tight schedule I’ve given myself.
-That’s every bit as counter-productive as watching all of the blooper reels of your favorite tv show on you tube all afternoon instead of tackling your to-do list.
+I bite off more than I can chew, so to speak.
+This leaves me frustrated when I can’t accomplish things on the impossibly tight schedule I’ve given myself.
+That’s every bit as counter-productive as watching all the blooper reels of your favorite tv show on YouTube all afternoon instead of tackling your to-do list.